sakhawy/pico-server/README.md

   * `conn.makefile('wb')` creates a file-like object but this time for writing the response to the client socket (similar to `socket.send()`)
 * `__enter__()` and `__exit__()` are a syntactic sugar for python to use the `with` context manager.
 When we enter the `with` block, `PicoTCPServer` is instantiated.
 When we leave it, `__exit__()` is called to close the server socket we created.

+>
+> **SO_REUSEADDR**:
+> Indicates that the rules used in validating addresses supplied in a bind(2) call ***should allow reuse of local addresses***.
+For AF_INET sockets this means that ***a socket may bind, except when there is an active listening socket bound to the address.***  When the listening socket is bound to INADDR_ANY with a specific port then it is not possible to bind to this port for any local address.
+Argument is an integer boolean flag.

 ## Serving HTTP Response

 At the TCP level, to our server, there's no "request".
 It's just a bunch of bytes being transmitted.
 Those bytes encoded and may be encrypted.
 So we may have to decrypt it and decode it to get our beautiful HTTP request plain text: